RoboCupAtHome/RuleBook/README.md

 Contributions and improvements to the rulebook are always welcome in the form of pull requests.

+### Building

+The easiest way is to utilize the `docker.io/texlive/texlive:TL2022-historic` image to build everything.

+For convenience, you should execute `build.sh` to make the PDFs with a container runtime.
+(This requires either `docker` or `podman` to be installed)

 ### Recorded data
 Data is recorded from the robots during the competition.
 It is available through the following links: